MrDayKwan/GRE-calculator/README.md

 * using the [two free sample exams available through POWERPREP](https://ereg.ets.org/ereg/public/testPrep/viewtestPreparation?_p=GRI).
 * purchasing additional practice exams through [POWERPREP](https://ereg.ets.org/ereg/public/testPrep/viewtestPreparation?_p=GRI).
 * purchasing a mock practice exam through [Magoosh](https://magoosh.com/gre/2011/mock-tests-for-the-new-gre/).
-* purchasing and actively taking the GRE exam from ETS.
+* purchasing and actively taking the actual GRE from [ETS](https://www.ets.org/gre).

 The goal of this project was to create a tool that could replicate the look, feel, and function of the 'classic' calculator to be openly available, such that the calculator could be installed and utilized outside of the GRE, POWERPREP practice exams, or Magoosh mock exams.